erchenger/Myo-Scripts/README.md

 #MYO Scripts

-The purpose of this repo is for scripts to be used with the Thalmic MYO armband.
+The purpose of this repo is a place to share all the scripts I create to be used with the Thalmic MYO armband.

+If you need any info on developing for the MYO please refer to the [MYO Developer page](https://developer.thalmic.com/docs/api_reference/platform/getting-started.html).

 #Scripts
 ## MYO for Deckset